state-spaces/mamba/README.md

 ## Inference

 The script [benchmarks/benchmark_generation_mamba_simple.py](benchmarks/benchmark_generation_mamba_simple.py)
-1. autoloads a model from the HuggingFace Hub,
+1. autoloads a model from the Hugging Face Hub,
 2. generates completions of a user-specified prompt,
 3. benchmarks the inference speed of this generation.